cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ## Other standard processor instructions

 Note: these new instructions map either to functions or to operators.
 When compiling for Mindustry 7, the new operators are available by default, and the new functions are available through system libraries `graphics` and `math`, implemented in a backwards compatible way.
+When the function is provided by the target processor, it is used instead of the library implementation.
 This way you can start using these operators and functions when compiling for Mindustry 7 and seamlessly transition to Mindustry 8 without having to update your code.

 ### `unpackcolor`